FAQ 1. What exactly is the obligation of transparency ?

 - shall be made public in the Transparency Register no later than 30 June 2018.

+The first reference year is 2017.
 As an exception however, an additional period is granted for premiums and benefits for medicinal products for veterinary use.
 Their first reference year is 2018, with a first publication in June 2019.

 m) Premiums and benefits in kind: premiums and benefits granted in kind are also subject to transparency requirements (Art.
 41, §2, Sunshine Act).